 Once you reach the “summit” of the staircase, start following clearly visible mountain bike trails until you reach the drop of the mountain.

-From here we descended through donkey path towards the valley bellow where we could see other trails merging together.
-The descend part isn’t as difficult as it might look.
+From here we descended through the donkey path towards the valley below where we could see other trails merging together.
+The descending part isn’t as difficult as it might look.
 Just be careful stepping down as there are many loose rocks, and take extra caution if it rains.

-Once you reach valley bellow, an amazing mountain panorama opens up.
-Clouds looked dramatic that day, thus it was a perfect spot for a beautiful timelapse.
+Once you reach the valley bellow, an amazing mountain panorama opens up.
+Clouds looked dramatic that day.
+Therefore, it was a perfect spot for a beautiful timelapse.

 As soon as you are in the big valley, continue walking to the right aiming towards white telecommunication tower.
 Once you approach the tower, keep going right until you reach Wadi Shawka.

-While strolling through the wadi, you should be able to see AE Gathering Spot building and Wadi Shawka Park ahead (both marked on Google Maps).
+While strolling through the wadi, you should be able to see the AE Gathering Spot building and Wadi Shawka Park ahead (both marked on Google Maps).
 Head towards those buildings leaving Wadi Shawka on your left.
-Just before the AE Gathering spot, there is another smaller wadi on the right hand side.
-Some sort of a fence is blocking access for cars into it.
+Just before the AE Gathering spot, there is another smaller wadi on the right-hand side.
+A fence is blocking car access into it.
 Cross the fence and follow this small wadi.
 You will soon reach the famous Showka Pools which are the final destination of the hike for the day.
 Hikers love taking a dip into the pools on a hot day.
 Pools can get as deep as 2 meters, so you must know how to swim!

-After the pools, there is a trail continuing deeper into the wadi and looping around back to the before mentioned AE Gathering Spot.
-That trail is recommended for more adventurous and experienced hikers who are willing to take extra challenges (not a beginner hike, rated as moderate to difficult).
+After the pools, there is a trail continuing deeper into the wadi and looping around back to the before-mentioned AE Gathering Spot.
+That trail is recommended for more adventurous and experienced hikers who are willing to take extra challenges (rated as moderate to difficult, not a beginner’s hike).

 Since it was getting dark, we had to head back.
-Instead of following exact same route, we skipped going through the big valley, and took the dirt road in wadi Shawka and turned right towards the biking trails a bit later.
-We have reached the middle part of before mentioned man-made staircases through the trail winding around the left hand side of the mountain.
+Instead of following exact same route, we skipped going through the big valley.
+Instead, we took the dirt road in wadi Shawka and turned right to the mountain bike trails a bit later.
+We have reached the middle part of the before mentioned man-made staircases through the trail winding around the left-hand side of the mountain.
 If you aim for exact same route, you would have to climb up the scree slope to the top of the mountain before you reach the staircases at the very top.

 If you are not yet using Wikiloc app, it is very helpful as the trails can be followed offline.
 I have shared this trail bellow.
 You can save it, download it, see the viewpoints and comments to help you navigate easily.
 NOTE: if the map bellow doesn’t load, you can follow this link: https://www.wikiloc.com/hiking-trails/shawka-dam-to-shawka-pools-hike-48002346